 shiploaders,

-and for the avoidance of doubt, includes the Base Terminal and any Expansion Component.
+and for the avoidance of doubt, includes the Existing Terminal and any Differentiated Expansion.

 Terminal Capacity means the maximum reasonably achievable capacity of the Terminal (measured in tonnes per Financial Year) as estimated pursuant to Section 12.1.

 Terminal Capacity Expansion means the construction, upgrade, refinement, purchase, installation and/or erection of new works or items or modifications to existing works or items intended to materially increase the Terminal Capacity.